-Another time, in Copenhagen, I bought an ice lolly that was clearly cola and lemonade flavour.
+Another time, in Denmark, I bought an ice lolly that was clearly cola and lemonade flavour.
 But it wasn’t, was it?
 It was LIQUORICE FLAVOUR.
 These two incidents surprised me because I was working on the assumption that no one likes liquorice.
 It was an unexpected and unwelcome flavour in my mouth.
 It turns out though, other people do like it!

 The word liquorice comes from an old French word, which comes from an old Greek word, meaning “sweet root”.
 I can’t help but think there must have been an error here… Yes, it comes from a root, but I wouldn’t describe the flavour as sweet.
 If I had to pick an adjective for the flavour of liquorice, it would be “filth”.

 I’d like to be able to tell you where it originated from (i.e. who we can blame for this) but all reports tell me it’s been around since time began, pretty much.
 There is evidence that the ancient Romans, Egyptians, Greeks and Chinese all “enjoyed” it.

 Liquorice comes from the root of the Glycyrrhiza glabra plant.
 This plant can grow up to 5ft tall and has little blue or white flowers.
 When it gets to around three years old, its roots are big enough to be harvested.
 It’s not clear whether the plant survives this harvesting.
 I suspect not.
 I’m now feeling sorry for a liquorice plant – who’d have thought?